Plumbing contractors in

 Licensing Requirements

 Delaware requires Master Plumber license through Division of Professional Regulation.
-Must pass state exam, show 4 years experience or complete apprenticeship program.
-Journeyman license available with 2 years experience.
-Renewal every 2 years with continuing education requirements.
+Must complete 4-year apprenticeship or equivalent experience, pass state examination, and maintain continuing education.
+Journeyman license available as intermediate step.
+Renewal every 2 years with 6 hours continuing education.

 Permit Requirements